E& UAE unleashes region’s first 5G slicing technology

 PHOTO

-E& UAE has launched the region’s first commercial 5G network slicing product for business customers over its cutting-edge standalone network.
+UAE telecom company e& has launched the region’s first commercial 5G network slicing product for business customers over its cutting-edge standalone network.

 Revolutionising connectivity, this pioneering solution delivers tailored, ultra-reliable 5G to meet the evolving needs of industries and organisations across the public and private sectors.